bitphage/bitshares-scripts/README.md

 * `get_witness.py` - Display witness object
 * `update_keys.py` - Change account keys using generated random password and providing all keys to stdout

+**Note:** some scripts are sending transactions, you need to add private active keys for your accounts via `uptick addkey`

 Installation via poetry
 -----------------------